I took my first Xanax when I was three years old.

 Some of these medications are associated with involuntary movement disorders (e.g., parkinsonism, tardive dyskinesia, and dystonias).
 Some can cause substantial weight gain and can negatively influence blood sugar levels and blood lipid levels.
 In the elderly, these medications are associated with increased chances of death and stroke.
 These are powerful drugs that have potentially serious risks.
 They should not be prescribed casually.
 Source

-What’s more disturbing, however, is that antipsychotics have been implicated in causing not just violent, but even murderous behavior.
-There is speculation that Adam Lanza was on dangerous antipsychotic, Fanapt (source).
+There is speculation that Adam Lanza was on a dangerous antipsychotic, Fanapt (source).
 Dennis Bay, who murdered his wife and two children, was found to have high levels of prescription medication in his system that treat schizophrenia and bipolar disorder (source).

 Let me reiterate: we are giving these drugs to children.